gllms/Jottey/README.md

 * Open file
 * All basic operations (Undo, Cut, Copy, Paste, Delete, Select All)
 * Font settings (Font, size, color)
+* Statusbar with
+  * line and Column numbers
+  * if something selected, the length of the selection

 ## TODO
 - [x] Open files